GLOBAL MARKETS-Shares rise after Credit Suisse deal, but bank 'whack-a-mole' not over

 Bondholders usually outrank shareholders in the event of a restructuring or bankruptcy.
 But Credit Suisse AT1 owners ended up empty-handed, which unleashed a wave of selling in this kind of debt in the European market.

-With the focus on the outlook for monetary policy, the dollar eased modestly against a basket of currencies =USD to trade around its lowest since Feb.
+With the focus on the outlook for monetary policy, the dollar index =USD was flat at 103.19 against a basket of currencies around its lowest since Feb.
 14, as investors grew confident enough to dip into other assets.

 Fed funds futures imply about a 1-in-4 chance of the Fed pausing on Wednesday, according to CME's FedWatch tool, while markets are divided evenly on the prospect of a hike in Britain when the Bank of England meets on Thursday.
 0#BOEWATCH